rocket-pool/old.docs.rocketpool.net/src/overview/faq.md

 If you just want to stake you will receive our rETH token when you deposit.
 You can then do as you want with this token, it will still gain staking rewards over time and can be sold/traded or traded back to Rocket Pool for ETH + rewards if there is liquidity available for the trade.

 If you want to run a node in the network, you can stake as a node for as little or long as you wish.
-The longer you stake though, the bigger the commission you get as it is generated from the staking rewards earned on your node over time. ***ToDo Question - this sounds like compounding.
-Is it?
+The longer you stake, the more rewards you gain of course.

 ### What commissions are possible when staking with Rocket Pool?